 When properly applied, commissioned, and operated, building systems can deliver on their promises today and throughout the life of the building.
 As an added benefit, continuous commissioning allows facilities teams to shift time from reactive to proactive activities, increases equipment uptime, and improves the comfort, health, and safety of the building.
 Sometimes it really can be “a glorious time to be free,” as Fagan sang.

-If you’d like to find out how the Graboyes Smart Buildings team can assist in making your building the very best it can be (and if you want to discuss great music), please email me at [email protected].
+If you’d like to find out how the Graboyes Smart Buildings team can assist in making your building the very best it can be, contact us at [email protected]